langleyfoxall/technologies/platforms/web/cloudflare/index.md

 ## Notes

 * CloudFlare has a limit of 100MB for an upload, per request, on the Free plan.
-* Enabling the Rocket Loader can potentially break the JavaScript functionality on a page.
+* Enabling the Rocket Loader can potentially break the JavaScript functionality across the site or on certain pages.

 ## Useful Links